cocos-creator/Tutorial-Dr.Mario-Style-Game-deprecated/en/02-starting-development/drmario.md

     __Doesn't that look like a challenge?__

-Now that we know how to play, we should discuss how to design the game.
+Now that we know how to play, we should discuss how to [design the game](design.md)...